 The one thing agents tell us, more than anything else, is that callers who get to use a call-back instead of waiting on hold are friendlier and more agreeable than average.
 Anyone who has worked as an agent, or managed them, knows that it can be a stressful job.
 Making the calls a bit more pleasant for the agents has a positive impact on their morale and efficiency.
 Furthermore, data shows that having happier callers leads to a shorter average handle time, a metric that many call center managers watch closely when looking at operational efficiency in the contact center.

 Some call-back systems operate on a “customer-waits” basis, which can be problematic.
 Let’s walk through the timeline to get the picture.

 Step 1: Customer calls a company and hears an offer to get a call-back instead of waiting on hold.

-Step 2: Customer accepts the offer and hangs up.
-Their place in queue is held by the call-back system and they go about their day.
+Step 2: The customer accepts the offer and hangs up.
+Their place in the queue is held by the call-back system and they go about their day.

 Step 3: An agent is ready and we need to connect the waiting customer.
 In the “customer-waits” approach, the system calls the customer back when it’s almost their turn.
 The hope is that the agent will be available very soon after the customer answers.
 But if not, then the customer is back on hold!
 Predictably, this cancels out a lot of the goodwill that a call-back option is supposed to generate.